-Years 7, 8 and 10 are completing a new curriculum, which is split into units of work lasting approximately two-weeks.
-Regardless of class, all students access the same topics at the same time, with only small modifications to lessons to ensure the correct level of support or challenge is given to each class.
+All year groups in KS3 (years 7, 8 and 9) are completing a new curriculum, which is split into units of work lasting approximately two-weeks.
+Regardless of class, all students access the same topics at the same time, with modifications to lessons to ensure the correct level of support or challenge is given to each class.
 There is a strong focus on numerical and algebraic skills within the earlier units of the curriculum.
 These skills are then built upon within starter tasks and in later units, where the number and algebra are applied in the context of geometry and data handling skills.